thienkimtranhoang/tp/docs/DeveloperGuide.md

 * *glossary item* - Definition

 ## Appendix D: Instructions for manual testing
+Given below are instructions to test the app manually:

 1. Launching
   * Download the jar file [here](insert git JAR file link here) and place it in an empty folder.